Jay3409/hypnoLock/README.md

 # HypnoLock

 ## Installation

 - Click on the "Actions" Tab above
 - Select the most recent successful build at the top of the list
 - Download the build that corresponds to your operatig systen at the bottom (i.e. "package-windows-latest" if youre using widnow)
 - Extract the ZIP file into a location of your choice
-- Run the `Screen Lock.exe` file in the `bin` subfolder
+- Run the `Screen Lock` file in the `bin` subfolder

-## Setup
-- After launching the program, you can see an input field labled "Device Name".
-Enter a name that makes it easy to distinguish you from others.
-That name must be unique, so if you use more then one device they have to have different names.
-- After setting the name, restart the program by right-clicking the app icon in the system tray and selecting "Exit"

 ## Usage

-- Once your device name is set up, your partner can remotely "lock" your device.
-This opens a fullscreen window on every screen which shows an animation.
-- Your partner is able to send you messages while you are locked, which will be displayed on the screen for you
-- As long as your device is in this locked state, your partner will see your keystrokes
-- You can unlock yourself by pressing the escape key.
-This will notify yout partner.
+### Setup

+- If you are using this program for the first time, create an account at https://hypno.3409.de/register.html
+- Once you have an account you can log in within the program.
+Enter your username and password, select an option from the "Hypno image" dropdown, and click "Connect"
+- If your login was successful, you should see the "Controller Management" menu open.
+Enter the username of your friend under "Add a new controller" and click "Add". **Note:** your friend must have controller permission to be added, not everyone can be a controller.
+- If successful, you should see their name in the "Controllers with access to this account" list.

+### When locked

+If you've been locked, you should see a spiral on all of your screens.
+Your controller might show text messages in the center of the screen.
+**While you are locked, your controller will see your keystrokes!**
+You can press ESC at any time while locked to unlock yourself.

+### Exiting

-- Closing the settings window does not stop the program from running.
-To stop it, right click the app ivon in the system tray and select "Exit"
+Simply closing the window will not stop the program from running and you can still be locked.
+To actually exit the program, right click the icon in the system tray and select "Exit"